skip to Main Content

 • failure to properly dispose of narcotics and other serious medications.

-Consult with a Columbia, SC Attorney to Discuss Your Nursing License
+Consult with a Columbia, South Carolina Nursing License Defense Attorney Near You About Your Nursing License

-It is imperative that you do not speak to the board’s investigating officer without consulting an attorney first.
+It is imperative that you do not speak to the Nursing Board’s investigating officer without consulting a South Carolina professional license defense attorney first.
 Even if you are hundred percent sure you are not at fault, whatever you say to the investigator can and will be used against you.
-That is why you need a skilled attorney who can present your defense for you.
+That is why you need a skilled license defense attorney who can present your defense for you.
 Your first consultation with us is free, and you should take advantage of this and talk to one of our attorneys so that you can present your side of the story to them.

 Nurses work very hard to earn their license.
 If a complaint is filed against them, and if they know that they are not guilty or the circumstances were beyond their control, they should defend their right to continue to practice.
 There are often cases where the nurse is blamed for other people’s mistakes or where there is some misunderstanding as to why the nurse did what she did in a particular situation.
 You have the right to a fair defense, and you have the right to present to the court why you did what you did and why the accusations against you are not completely true.
 If a complaint has been filed against you, and if you are on the verge of losing your license, contact an experienced defense attorney today.